 Dizziness – You may experience some dizziness, sometimes accompanied by nausea, because your eyes are not aligned properly.

-Inability to see 3-D images – Some people are unable to see the 3-D effects on the screen at all and others can see the images but they are not as pronounced as they are to other people.
+Inability to see 3-D images – Some people are unable to see the 3-D effects on the screen at all.
+Others can see the images but they are not as pronounced as they are to other people.

-These are all signs and symptoms of possible underlying vision issues that have not been previously detected and could be a cause for concern.
+These are all signs and symptoms of possible underlying vision issues that have not been previously detected.
+As such, they could be a cause for concern.
 These symptoms are not brought on because of watching 3-D movies; they are only brought to light because of 3-D movies, which means 3-D movies can actually help your vision.
-It’s very likely that those who experience these symptoms while watching 3-D movies may never have known that they have a vision problem otherwise.
+Those who experience these symptoms while watching 3-D movies may never have known that they have a vision problem otherwise.

 If you experience these problems while watching 3-D movies, you should schedule a visit to see your eye doctor and have them perform a comprehensive eye exam to figure out what exactly is going on with your vision.
 At that point, they will be able to come up with a treatment plan that’s right for you.